cchitsiang/awesome-stars/topics.md

 ## postgresql

+- [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - Serverless API Gateway for GraphQL, REST, gRPC, Kafka and more with a focus on API Composition & Integration.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an end-to-end machine learning system.
 It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.